subugoe/mvn-repo/README.md

-Welcome in the SUB''s public Maven repository !
+Welcome in the SUB's public Maven repository !
 ================================================

 How to use it